enolte/ss/README.md

 Mono-repo: *No submodules*

+This repo includes a collection of generative algorithms for operations on subsets of $\mathcal{P}(X)$, the power set of a set $X$.
 I've used these algorithms for sundry projects over time.
 I've re-written them here to the C++23 standard, and with full generality of scope.

-This repo includes a collection of generative algorithms for operations on subsets of $\mathcal{P}(X)$, the power set of a set $X$.
-These include subset iteration, summation, and multi-selection.
-I may add others later.
+## Scope

+This repo implementes 3 kinds of algorithms.

+* Fixed-size subset iteration
+* Multi-set iteration
+* Subset sum accumulation

+Each of these does what it sounds like it does.
+I might add others later.

+For each of these, there is a legacy impl originally written for historical reasons.
+Time complexity asymptotics are mentioned below.

+This repo replaces those impls with memory-efficient bitwise versions with equivalent functionality.

+As of today (Saturday, November 01, 2025), only the new bitwise impls are uploaded here.
+When the updated impls are complete and performance comparisons tests are at least minimally complete, the older impls will be uploaded here for comparison.
+Power sets are inherently extremely large (in the sense that they grow very quickly), so some discussion of execution speed and memory consumption is also to be included.
+Commentary for these topics in this document is also in progress.

-The underlying set is an abstraction, modeled as $X = \left\\{0,\\; ...,\\; N-1\right\\}$.
+The underlying set is modeled as the usual abstraction, $X = \left\\{0,\\; ...,\\; N-1\right\\}$.
+In other words, an integer is a set.
 In practice, $X$ itself is usually an external index into some other data structure, so there is no loss of generality here.

-Power sets are inherently extremely large (in the sense that they grow very quickly), so some discussion of execution speed and memory consumption is also included.
-(Commentary for these topics in this document is in progress.)

 ## Status

+(_6:39 PM Friday, October 31, 2025_)

+Progress with multi-set iteration.

+* Fixed-size subset iteration: bit-packed impl random-access is pending.
+Otherwise complete.
+* Multi-set iteration: bit-packed impl now does bidirectional iteration.
+Random-access is pending.
+* Subset summation: working for positive sets, in progress for the general case.
+Needs minor unit test improvements for the positive-set case.

 (_7:57 PM Friday, October 24, 2025_)

 Work in progress.
 I have working versions of each implementation described below, but I'm in progress with updating the newer, faster ones for multiindices, and also with completing the general case of subset summation.
 Until then, they won't be included in this repo.

 * Fixed-size subset iteration: Random-access iteration is pending.
 Otherwise complete.
 * Multi-set iteration: offset-based impl is complete (not included in this repo yet), bit-packed implementation is in progress